nghiatnh/Data-Structures-And-Algorithms/B-Tree/README.md

   - Show

 - Notes:
-  - Value insert must be not in heap
+  - Value insert must be not in tree
-  - Value delete can be in heap or not
+  - Value delete can be in tree or not

 # B-Tree: